WheteThunger/MonumentAddons/README.md

 - `door.hinged.security.green`, `door.hinged.security.blue`, `door.hinged.security.red`, `door.hinged.underwater_labs.security`, `door.hinged.garage_security`

 Note: Kinetic IO elements such as `wheelswitch` and `sliding_blast_door` are not currently able to be controlled by electricity.

+### Mannequins

+Use the following steps to setup a clothing mannequin with persistent configuration.

+1. Spawn a mannequin with `maspawn mannequin_deployed`.
+2. Configure the mannequin like normal.
+3. Run the command `masave` while looking at the mannequin to save its state.
+4. To prevent players from tampering with the mannequin, run `maflag Busy` while aiming at it.

+When you want to edit the mannequin again, you will need to run `maflag Busy` again to unlock it and twice more to re-lock it.

 ## Tips